 This document explains how to customize plan wizards by modifying plan wizard XML configuration files.

-H-Sphere supports XML-based plan wizards.
+Since version 2.4, H-Sphere supports XML-based plan wizards.

 Wizards are located in the ~cpanel/shiva/psoft/hsphere/plan/wizard/xml directory.